-So the first and lowliest stage of the journey, the Page is really just like the Aces of their suits the ‘Seed’ card.
-The Gaia energy of creation and birth that seeds all things.
-This is a female energy that has no judgemental opinions, just a zest for being alive.
+So the first stage of the journey, the Page is really just like the Aces of their suits the ‘Seed’ cards.
+The Gaia energy of creation that births all things.
+This is a female energy.
+The cosmic fanfare of Beingness.
+It is fresh and innocent with no judgement.
+It does not see ahead or into the past, it is just the limitless potential of the now.
+A thrilled zest for being alive.

-The Knight is the ‘Warrior’ card of each suit and it is when we start dashing about all headstrong like a teenager in puberty rushing forward to embrace adulthood without any time to stop and look around at life as we gallop onwards.
-Naive and foolhardy but with occasional naturally inherent flashes of genius but often failing to clear the hurdles set before us.
+The Knight is the ‘Warrior’ card of each suit.
+This is shoot that is growing and starting to branch out now that it has nourished its roots enough to feel stable.
+It has strength and surges with excitement.
+This is the stage of the souls journey when we start dashing about, all headstrong like a teenager.
+This is puberty, rushing forward to embrace adulthood without any time to stop and look around at life’s lessons as we gallop onwards without understanding we are still wearing blinkers.
+We are naive and foolhardy but we bristle with potential and occasional, naturally inherent flashes of genius.
+But without experience we often fail to clear the hurdles arising before us.
 This is male energy and mostly wields its power selfishly.

-The Queen is stage three and is the ‘Flowering’ card and is about understanding how to focus the integration of the suits’ elemental pathway into the mind, body and spirit.
-Here the elemental force of each suit is amplified to its fullest flowering but is under the control of the Querent to its fullest extent.
-The entire expansion of thoughts, emotions, wealth or creativity have blossomed and female energy is standing back as she does and letting the flow go its own way.
-Supreme in its offering of its abundances.
-The Gaia energy is about all things expanding, growing and blossoming at will but without cataloguing all these wondrous notions we can begin to choke on them.
-So we are being reminded to work with the energies and tidy them all up, like a diligent librarian, to achieve scholarly success and control.
+The Queen is stage three and is the ‘Flowering’ card.
+This is suit aspected Empress energy, burgeoning we passion and life force.
+This is sheer unadulterated powerful creative magic that flowers and perfumes everything.
+The Queen understands how to focus the truth of each suits’ elemental pathway, into the mind, body and spirit.
+The elemental force of each suit amplified to its fullest flowering.
+The natural energetic expansion of passions, emotions, thoughts, or physical abundance, have creatively blossomed.
+Female energy stands back, letting the natural flow go its own way.
+Supreme energetic abundance freely blossoming, without observing and controlling these energies, they can begin to choke us.
+So we are being reminded to work with the energies and tidy them all up to achieve scholarly spiritual success and control.

 The Kings are the ‘Zen’ cards of the Spread.
 They are both Gaia and Magi energies.
 You have pruned the branches and tidied round to have a Zen like understanding.
 Here the Querent has achieved Nirvana and gained rulership and integration of the respected element into their higher consciousness.
 When you are serene in your understanding you are then able to plant new seeds into the minds of others.
 To share the lessons you have learnt to accomplished and inspire others to tread the same path.